usnistgov/O-RAN-Testbed-Automation/Tutorials/README.md

-This tool supports the deployment of 5G O-RAN testbeds using open-source components, OCUDU with O-RAN SC's Near-RT RIC.
-Below is the list of the supported testbed open-source components.
+This tool deploys 5G O-RAN testbeds by integrating open-source components, including OCUDU and the O-RAN Software Community (O-RAN SC) Near-Real-Time RAN Intelligent Controller (Near-RT RIC).
+The following is a list of the supported open-source components.

 ```text